beatwad/kaggle_tips/ICR/README.md

 * 🟦 Ensemble TabPFNs with different number of ensembles in settings
 * 🟦 Ensemble TabPFN with LGBM and CatBoost and KNN
 * 🟦 PCA
-* 🟦 Clip features with the outliers
 * 🟦 Try early stopping
-* 🟦 Group by first and last letter of feature name, try to find dependensies between group name/mean/mode/median/min/max/std/nunique/count and target

 ✅ - Done <br>